Andrew J. Thomas: Garden Apartments

 In 1919 the Corporation introduced the concept of cooperative ownership to strengthen this sense of community.
 Other examples of garden apartment blocks designed by Thomas around this time are the Chateau (1922) on 80th and 81st streets south of 34th avenue and the Towers (1923) on the block just north of the Chateau.
 New York legislation passed in 1922 let life insurance companies invest in housing projects.
 However, no more than $9 per month could be charged for a room.
 By 1924 the Metropolitan Life Insurance Company had funded a housing project designed by Thomas in Long Island City, Queens.
 Fifty-four buildings, using a modified version of his U prototype designed to minimize costs, provided accommodation for 2,125 low-income families.In 1924 the Queensboro Corporation started the Ivy Court, Cedar Court, and Spanish Gardens projects, all designed by Thomas.

 The 1928 Thomas Garden Apartments project in the Bronx with 170 middle-income 5-story walk-up units was started by a union consortium and completed by John D. Rockefeller Jr. The sloping interior garden reflected Japanese concepts and included running water and bridges.
 The Paul Lawrence Dunbar Apartments were completed in Harlem in 1928.
 Also built by Rockefeller, the cooperative was limited to blacks, while the Thomas Gardens had been limited to whites.
 It contained 511 well-lit and well-ventilated apartments around a large central space.
 The many protrusions into the interior space created many corner rooms and double-exposure apartments.
 The structure could be seen as a defensive enclosure protected from the deteriorating external neighborhood.
 The apartments were named after the poet Paul Laurence Dunbar.
 Notable Harlem residents who moved to the complex included W. E. B. Du Bois, A. Philip Randolph, Paul Robeson and Bill Robinson.

 Thomas's Dunolly Gardens (1939) on the block between 78th and 79th streets and 34th and 35th avenues are an atypical garden apartment complex where the architecture has a more modernistic appearance.
-The corner windows, considered very innovative in the 1930s, lent a Moderne/Art Deco style to the exteriors, and gave the apartment interiors a more spacious feeling.
-As the last garden apartment project in his career, Dunolly Gardens' represents perhaps Thomas's crowning achievement in providing expertly laid-out, light and air-filled apartments, sharing the interior, common garden space that typify the Jackson Heights historic district.
+The corner windows, considered innovative in the 1930s, lent a Moderne/Art Deco style to the exteriors, and gave the apartment interiors a more spacious feeling.
+Dunolly Gardens' provide well laid-out, light and air-filled apartments, sharing the interior, common garden space that typify the Jackson Heights historic district.